sean-gugler/DeathmazeFairPlay/README.md

 * Move forward into wall during monster encounter, "splat" remains and doesn't flicker.
 * Always time to read fate about "the body".
 Message would briefly flicker if you did an action with a text result, such as "open box".
 * Open a door, then immediately open it again.
 Moving forward would print "splat".
 It now correctly moves forward.
+* If you drop the lit torch, no escaping the monster by killing a dog.

 ## Other changes in fan releases
 * Smaller file size, trimmed hundreds of unused bytes and optimized some bloated routines.